WalkerCodeRanger/semver-docs/apidoc/Semver(summary).md

 uid: Semver
 summary: *content
 ---
-The core classes for manipulating and parsing semantic versions.
+Classes for manipulating and parsing semantic versions and semantic version ranges.